hrugani/myhtml2pdf/README.md

 The system automatically will save in the mypdfservice_debug.log file detailed information abount all requestes in json format.
-Then we can read programmatically the log file and parse it usdin any program language that has a paerser for json ( corrently all languages have good josn libraries for that).
+Then we can read programmatically the log file and parse it using any program language that has a parser for json ( corrently all languages have good josn libraries for that).

 The file **mypdfservice_debug.log** is created automacally in the same folder where the executable **mypdfservice** binary file (in windows **mypdfservices.exe**) is located.